Best Execution Policy

 Mizuho Securities Co., Ltd.

-The Best Execution Policy sets forth the policy and methods used to execute transactions on the best terms and conditions for clients pursuant to the provision of Paragraph 1, Article 40-2 of the Financial Instruments and Exchange Act of Japan ("FIEA").
+This Best Execution Policy sets forth the policy on and methods for execution of transactions on terms and conditions that are best for clients pursuant to the provisions of Paragraph 1, Article 40-2 of the Financial Instruments and Exchange Act of Japan (“FIEA”).

 Upon acceptance of a client order for securities listed on a financial instruments exchange (hereinafter “exchange”) in Japan, we will endeavor to execute the order in accordance with the following policy when there are no execution instructions from the client:

-- "Listed Securities, etc." including, but not limited to, stocks, bonds with stock acquisition rights, ETFs (beneficiary certificates in investment trusts linked to a stock index), and REITs (investment certificates in real estate investment trusts) etc. which are listed on financial exchanges in Japan as defined in Article 16-6 of the Financial Instruments and Exchange Law Enforcement Order; and
+1. “Listed Securities, etc.” including, but not limited to, stocks, bonds with stock acquisition rights, ETFs (beneficiary certificates in investment trusts linked to a stock index), and REITs (investment certificates in real estate investment trusts), etc. which are listed on exchanges in Japan as defined in Article 16-6 of the Financial Instruments and Exchange Law Enforcement Order; and

-- "Phoenix Securities." which includes bonds with stock acquisition rights as defined in Item 4, Article 67-18 of FIEA are in principle not handled by us.
+2. “Phoenix Securities” which include bonds with stock acquisition rights as defined in Item 4, Article 67-18 of FIEA are not handled by us.

 2.Methods for Executing Transactions on the Best Terms and Conditions